 More and more, airlines need to look beyond just Plan A/Plan B. No doubt, Plan A starts with building production resiliency into the application itself, so that it is resilient to common infrastructure problems.
 Plan B might include failover to a standby system with minimal loss of data or delay.
 In this day of ransomware and data compromises/corruption, it’s becoming increasingly clear that companies also need a Plan C that enables them to recover from replicated backups at a remote location where that data is properly isolated.

 Finally, I sometimes wonder how often airlines truly test their disaster recovery plans.
 A plan that isn’t tested regularly is likely to be out of date as the systems, people, and processes change over time.
-You need to build muscle memory in your organization for what to do and, more importantly, who does it.
+You need to build muscle memory in your organisation for what to do and, more importantly, who does it.

 Here is a quick checklist that airlines can use to assess their risk of having a “full stop”” systems outage.